* As an Amazon Associate I earn from qualifying purchases.

 Requirement 9: Attracting Birds

 Do ONE of the following.
-For the option you choose, describe what birds you hope to attract, and why.
+For the item you choose, describe what birds you hope to attract, and why.
+Describe the necessary maintenance required with the item that you choose.

 1. Build a bird feeder and put it in an appropriate place in your yard or another location.